pnbruckner/ha-life360/README.md

 ## Account options

-You can change an account's options via the new `CONFIG` button when viewing the account on the Integrations page.
+You can change an account's options via the new `CONFIGURE` button when viewing the account on the Integrations page.
 These same options will be presented when creating a new account entry.

 ![Account Options](images/integration_options.png)